OMGitH/Alza-Selenium-Python/README.md

 ## Repository cloning and adding webdriver to Path
 - Clone GitHub repository at https://github.com/OMGitH/Alza-Selenium-Python to desired folder.
-- Chrome webdriver is located in „Alza\Python_selenium\Config\chromedriver.exe”.
+- Chrome webdriver is located in „Alza-Selenium-Python\Python_Selenium\Config\chromedriver.exe”.
 Add this webdriver to „Path“:
 ```
 - Right click on start icon and select „System“.
 - Click „Advanced system settings“ on the right.
 - Open „Advanced“ tab and click „Environment Variables…“.
 - In window „User variables for <user name>“ select „Path“ and click „Edit…“.
-- Click „New“ and provide path to driver (for example if driver is in folder „C:\Projects\Alza\Python_selenium\Config\chromedriver.exe”, then in „Path“ shall be „C:\Projects\Alza\Python_selenium\Config”).
+- Click „New“ and provide path to driver (for example if driver is in folder „C:\Projects\Alza-Selenium-Python\Python_Selenium\Config\chromedriver.exe”, then in „Path“ shall be „C:\Projects\Alza-Selenium-Python\Python_Selenium\Config”).
 - Close all the dialog windows by clicking „OK“ button.
 - NOTE: If webdriver is added to „Path“ when PyCharm is running, then PyCharm has to be closed and run again in order for the change to take effect.
 ```